shuhei/knowledge/berlin.md

 - Tenzan Lab - Good Kakigori (shaved ice).
 Hojicha Mascarpone was nice.
 Also Sakekasu if you like sake.
 - Ishin - Reasonable sushi with reasonable price.
 - Takumi Nine - Good _miso_ ramen
+- Hako Ramen am Boxi - A rare place where you can get a proper Tsukemen in Berlin.
+Be careful with the other ramen restaurants with the same name "Hako".
+They are not related.
 - Kadoya - Good clear-broth _shio_ ramen and _izakaya_ dishes
 - Sasaya